firefly-oss/core-banking-cards/README.md

 ## 📊 Data Model

 The Core Banking Cards Service has a comprehensive data model that supports the full lifecycle of card management.
-The model is designed to handle various card types, transaction processing, and customer interactions.
+The model is designed to handle various card types, transaction processing, and party interactions.

 ### Detailed Entity Relationship Diagram